 Creating Blocklists of IP Addresses in Edge, using Azion’s Network Layer Protection

 Network Layer Protection is a module within Edge Firewall from Azion’s Edge Computing platform.
-It allows you to create custom lists (Network Lists) based on the user’s IP, ASN and geolocation addresses, or to use automatic lists that are maintained and updated by Azion, such as the Tor network address list.
+It allows you to create custom Network Lists based on the user’s IP, ASN, and geolocation addresses, or to use automatic lists that are maintained and updated by Azion, such as the Tor network address list.

-This allows you to monitor suspicious behavior, create intelligent rules and apply restrictions on malicious activity, by blocking or limiting access, giving protection on the Edge to your applications’ incoming and outgoing traffic in the network layer.
+This allows you to monitor suspicious behavior, create intelligent rules, and apply restrictions on malicious activity by blocking or limiting access and giving protection to your applications’ incoming and outgoing traffic in the network layer on the Edge.

 Some of the other advantages of using Azion’s Network Layer Protection are: